OR13/draft-steele-vp-verifier/draft-steele-vp-verifier.md

 In the case that additional status information needs to be presented by the holder to the verifier, such as a status list or status assertion, those credentials can be presented along with the other credentials embedded in the signed presentation.

-It is worth noting that some credential formats such as application/vc+sd-jwt or application/vc+cose can transport confirmation tokens alongside or inside the original credential.
+It is worth noting that some credential formats such as `application/vc+sd-jwt` or `application/vc+cose` can transport confirmation tokens alongside or inside the original credential.

-Future revisions to this document might describe how to submit verifiable presentations that rely on structured suffixes other than +jwt.
+Future revisions to this document might describe how to submit verifiable presentations that rely on structured suffixes other than `+jwt`.

 # Security Considerations